shinigang/cold-call-tracker/README.md

 1. Run Docker Desktop
 2. Clone this git repo to your Project folder (Using WSL2 file system for Windows Docker)
-3. Setup config file by copy-pasting .env.example to .env and update the socialite and pusher credentials:
+3. Setup config file by copy-pasting .env.example to .env and update credentials:

     ```
     cd cold-call-tracker